LouisForData/Python-Sales-Data-Analysis/README.md

      *jupyter notebook notebooks/Python Sales Data Analysis.ipynb*

-     4. Run the analysis steps in the notebook to replicate the results.

 ### Results

     Top Products: Identify the best-performing products based on sales volume and revenue.